mikolalysenko/laplacian-deformation/README.md

 In the image, `handles` is yellow, `unconstrained` is blue, `boundary` is red, and the gray region are vertices not affected by the deformation.
-Only yellow, blue and red vertices are the region affected by the deformation,
+Only yellow, blue and red vertices are affected by the deformation.

 The user of the library deforms the mesh by setting the positions of the `handles` vertices by calling `doDeform`.
 One possible